Hermine Hug-Hellmuth: Late life and career

 Later on in her professional career, she did a research project called “From the life of the soul of the child.
 The time of the game” in 1913.
 The research project made her a pioneer in the field of psychoanalysis.
 The project was done to help assess the subconscious of children.
 Her project first started with observations on the children.
 The observation gave Hermine Hug-Hellmuth many ideas to work with.
 She would then mark the behaviors as either “sadism”, “autosadism”, “autoeroticism”, “masochism” or “exhibitionism”.

 In 1919, she presented the “psychoanalytic journal of a little girl” anonymously in Vienna.
-When it was published by Sandor Ferenczi, Lou Andreas Solome, and Stephan Zweig it received great success and was praised by Sigmund Freud as “little jewel”.
+When it was published by Sándor Ferenczi, Lou Andreas-Salomé, and Stefan Zweig it received great success and was praised by Sigmund Freud as “little jewel”.
 The document was very reminiscent of Freudian theories and others called it “too good to be true” such that several child specialists doubted how authentic it is.
 An English psychologist Cyril Burt thought that some scenes inside the diary were too long and could’ve taken five hours to write and its complexity and literary qualities would not be consistent with a child who supposedly wrote the diary.
 In response to the accusations, Hermine Hug-Hellmuth republished it under Burt’s name and claimed that it is indeed written by a female teenager aged 11 to 14.
 Some doubts about its authenticity remained nevertheless even after her death.

 She later on shifted her perspective on the mater from “perverse polymorphic” child thesis which involved many sexual interpretations to that of child criminal or “psychopath” studies.

 One of her projects before her death was on her own nephew who was born as an illegitimate child of her half-sister.
 She took him in under her care after the death of her sister.
 His name was Rudolf Otto Hug.
 She analyzed the letter written by her Rudolph in which she concluded that he portrayed a good part of sexual and sadistic curiosity in his act of piercing the wasp nest as he described in his letter.
 She emphasized criminal intent in most of her later studies.
 She believed that he would either become a powerful "genie" or a "murderer".

 Her work on the "diary" that she accomplished in her early psychoanalytic career was removed from sale by Sigmund Freud in 1927 following her death.